The death of cash, and how it could be harming your finances

 Cash is dying out, arguably with good reason: it's less convenient, takes up more room, and if you lose it, there's no getting it back from your bank or building society.

-In Britain, we're particularly reluctant to use cash, and particularly keen on cashless methods of paying for goods: a recent study found that we spend more online per household than any other country.
+In Britain, we're particularly keen on cashless methods of paying for goods: a recent study found that we spend more online per household than any other country.

 Pain of payment